Macroscopic active matter under confinement: dynamical heterogeneity, bursts, and glassy behavior in a few-body system of self-propelling camphor surfers: Numerical simulations

 Here, $\mathbf{r}_{ij} = \mathbf{r}_i - \mathbf{r}_j$ is the relative position and $r_{ij} = |\mathbf{r}_{ij}|$ its magnitude.
 The pair interaction $v(r)$ includes two repulsive length scales, described by a repulsive-shoulder potential~\cite{PhysRevE.79.051202,martin2022dynamical}, as illustrated in Fig.~\ref{fig:Model}(c).

 Previous work has shown that introducing a second repulsive length scale can drive a glass transition in overdamped Active Brownian particles~\cite{martin2022dynamical}.
 Our model adds further complexity by including (i) inertia in both translational and rotational motion and (ii) strong confinement.
 In the simulations, we set the particle size as the unit length ($a=1$).
 The potential parameters are $n=14$, $\sigma_s=1.5$, and $k=1$.
 Because the container radius is only a few particle diameters, crystallization is likely.
-To prevent this, we introduce polydispersity by sampling $\sigma_s$ from a power-law distribution, $P(\sigma_s) \propto \sigma_s^{-3}$, within the interval $[0.7\sigma_s, 1.4\sigma_s]$.
-This polydispersity is present in the experiments as well, due to imperfections in particle fabrication.
+To prevent this, a common strategy in numerical simulations is to introduce geometrical frustration that avoids crystallization.
+We thus introduce polydispersity by sampling $\sigma_s$ from a power-law distribution, $P(\sigma_s) \propto \sigma_s^{-3}$, within the interval $[0.7\sigma_s, 1.4\sigma_s]$.
+Polydispersity of the particle size is surely present in the experiment as well, e.g., due to imperfections in particle fabrication.
+The fact that the phenomenology does not depend on the specific shape of the distribution \cite{PhysRevX.7.021039}, allows us to dispense with a precise experimental determination of the particle-size distribution.